 The Federal Information Security Management Act (FISMA)requires federal agencies to develop, document, and implement agency-wide information security systems.

-The Sarbanes-Oxley Act (SOX)requires companies to demonstrate consistent record keeping to verify SEC filings with matching physical and electronic documentation.
+The Sarbanes-Oxley Act (SOX)requires companies to demonstrate consistent record keeping to verify SEC filings

 The Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA)is a federal law governing the appropriate cleanup and handling of hazardous waste sites.